mohsafaei/mohsafaei/README.md

         My work focuses on integrating computational and experimental approaches to advance <span class="highlight">drug delivery systems</span> and <span class="highlight">biomedical applications</span>.

----
-🔬 Researcher | Solid Mechanics | Smart Biomaterials
-Passionate about the intersection of physics, engineering, and biomaterials, my journey began with a fascination for astronomy and evolved into a deep commitment to non-linear solid mechanics and smart materials.
-With a strong foundation in mechanical engineering and research experience in hydrogels and Dielectric Elastomer Actuators, I aim to contribute to the future of responsive biomaterials.
-My work focuses on integrating computational and experimental approaches to advance drug delivery systems and biomedical applications.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mohsafaei&label=Profile%20views&color=0e75b6&style=flat" alt="mohsafaei" /> </p>

 - 📫 How to reach me **mohammadsf1998@gmail.com**

 <h3 align="left">Languages and Tools:</h3>